 Content with purpose.

-Award-winning Cedar Island Films, based in Vancouver, produces documentaries and dramas as features and series with a strong focus on collaborative partnerships, locally and internationally.
+Award-winning Cedar Island Films produces documentaries, scripted series and features with a strong focus on collaborative partnerships, locally and internationally.

 The company's two principles, Henrik Meyer and Andrew Williamson, have the privilege of successfully producing film, television and digital media content for several decades.
 With this wealth of experience, they are now focused on building on their work with filmmakers who may not have the same access to funding and audiences.
 Cedar Island is in development on a diverse slate of projects from exciting new voices, together with robust international partners.

 Henrik and Andrew are passionate about creating content with purpose -- particularly about critical and timely subjects like the environment, LGBTQ2S+, diversity, equality and inclusion.